bjacobel/bjacobel.com/readme.md

 bjacobel.github.io
 =========
-Hosting of my personal website on Github Pages.
+My personal website and blog, hosted on GitHub Pages.
+Made with Jekyll and Macaw.